-Multi-fuel stoves are an excellent investment, but getting the most out of them requires some knowledge of how they work and what maintenance they require.
+Multi-fuel stoves are an excellent investment, but getting the most out of them requires knowledge of how they work and what maintenance they require.
 This post will help you avoid common mistakes and keep your stove in top condition to enjoy for many years.

 Many multi-fuel stoves are built with the latest clean-burn technology.
 This reduces emissions by re-igniting harmful particulates that are initially burned.
-Making sure the fuel used is properly seasoned, the clean-burn or eco design ready technology will burn pollutants away.
+Making sure the fuel used is properly seasoned, the clean-burn or eco-design ready technology will burn pollutants away.

 Lighting Your Wood-Burning Stove And Using Air Vents

-If you want to revive the fire, simply add a few pieces of the kindling followed by your chosen fuel, and reopen the air vent to give the fire more air circulation.
+If you want to revive the fire, add a few pieces of the kindling followed by your chosen fuel, and reopen the air vent to give the fire more air circulation.
 You can tame the fire or put it out by completely closing the primary vent.

 How To Keep a Multi-Fuel Stove Burning

 The best way to build an extended fire is to load large pieces of wood into your wood burner packed tightly.
 This allows the fire to slowly spread from log to log, extending your fire for 6 to 8 hours or more.
-This type of burn maintains a low, steady heat that can stay burning longer.
+This burn maintains a low, steady heat that can stay burning longer.

 A common mistake for many wood stove owners is to add large amounts of wood with the logs crossed over.
 This type of loading spreads the fire quickly, leading to a large fire that burns quickly.
 These hot fires produce a lot of heat very quickly.